iRamSoft/cuda_pascal_cpp_format/readme/readme.txt

 If selection is made (only normal selection supported) use "Plugins\Pascal/C++ Format\Formatting the selection", otherwise "Plugins\Pascal/C++ Format\Formatting file".

 To run the plugin, you must specify the path to the directory where the formatter.exe is located.
-To do this, specify the required path in the plugin's "Plugins\Pascal/C++ Format\Config" settings.
+To do this, specify the required path in the plugin's "Options\Settings - plugins\Pascal/C++ Format\Config" settings.

 Optionally, you can use the "formatter.config" file for the formatting settings.
 The file should be located in the directory of the directory as "formatter.exe".